"Volunteer 4711" Themes

 As always, my books are not for the faint of heart.

-I was forced to volunteer.
+Forced to volunteer.

 Transported to an alien world.